 Common Errors in IAM Policies — This section describes the most common policy errors that can prevent you from saving changes to a policy and how to correct them.

-To help you correct invalid policies, AWS created the Policy Validator that informs you whenever it detects an invalid policy.
+You cannot save any policy that does not comply with the established policy syntax.
+You can use Policy Validator to detect and correct invalid policies.
 One click takes you to an editor that shows both the existing policy and a copy with the recommended changes.
 You can accept the changes or make further modifications.
 For more information, see Using Policy Validator.